tsnl/qy/README.md

-# Qy v2.1
+# Qy Lang

-Qy is a systems programming language that compiles to C++ and consumes C.
+Qy is a gradually-typed programming, message-based programming language that aims to provide the convenience of Python without compromising on control or performance.

+Gradual typing is the union of dynamic and static typing.
+Variables lacking any user type specifiers rely on type inference or dynamic typing to be determined.

+It is compiled ahead-of-time and can be deployed anywhere that languages like C, C++, Rust, Swift, or Zig can be deployed.

 ## Setup

 - Install Python 3.10
 - Install a recent version of the Java Runtime Environment (JRE)-- used to build the grammar.
 - Run setup

   ```